 “Well, you’ve been so busy with work lately, I don’t want to interfere with your busy schedule or anything.”

 Melvin detected a hint of sarcasm from his longtime lady friend.
 They’d been dating steadily for years.
 Ever since they’d met at the rodeo—the night when Melvin was thrown off the back of a bucking bronco and landed in a mud puddle.
-It was monsoon season and it had rained steadily the night before, rare in the Mohave Desert.
+It was monsoon season, and it had rained steadily the night before, rare in the Mohave Desert.
 When he’d pulled off his soggy shirt, she’d thought he looked awfully sexy standing there under the bright arena lights in just his Lee jeans and cowboy boots, covered with the slimy tortilla colored mud and she was overcome with feminine lust.
 He was built like an armored car, and she liked the way he just laughed it off too, landing square on his ass in the slop.
 Kersplat!
 She’d made the first move: “Hey there, cowboy…Need a towel?”
 She handed him the towel she’d been using to sit on in the bleachers, and the attraction was mutual.
 Melvin thought she was gorgeous, and they’d been going out ever since.

 “C’mon, Kaylee, you don’t need to be like that.”